seungrokj/unified_docker_readme_public/README.md

 and PyTorch's tunableOp on the MI300X accelerator.
 The docker image is already preconfigured to include the performance settings.
 See the [AMD Instinct MI300X workload optimization](https://rocm.docs.amd.com/en/latest/how-to/tuning-guides/mi300x/workload.html) guide for more information.

+### Multiprocessing distributed executor

+To optimize vLLM performance, We recommend using multiprocessing API server argument.
+Adding the `--distributed-executor-backend mp` does so.

 ### Copy the repository from GitHub